tim-hogan/glidingops/posrecv/readme.md

 1. Run the make.sh file by entering `./make.sh`

 ## Installation
-You will need to have created or use an existing directroy for the execuatble.
+You will need to have created or use an existing directory for the executable.
 You will also need to know:
 1. The host name of the logging host:  e.g. **glidingops.com**
 1. The api name on that host for position information.
 1. The port number if different from 80 for the http api posts.
-1. The udp port number that the dawemon listens on.
+1. The udp port number that the daemon listens on.

-### Installtion Instructions
+### Installation Instructions
 1. Create a directory (if it does not exist) for the daemon executable.
-Example **sudo mkdir /usr/bin/posrecv**
+Example `sudo mkdir /usr/bin/posrecv`
 1. Open install.conf file
 1. Edit **DESTDIR** with the directory name specified above
 1. Edit **LOGHOST** with the name of the tracking host